browserengineering/book/book/graphics.md

 ...

 A web browser doesn't just download web page; it also has to show that page to the user.
-Since we're not savages,[^1] we browse the web through a graphical user interface.
 How?
-In this chapter we'll equip the toy browser with a graphical user interface.
+In this chapter we'll equip the toy browser with a graphical user interface [^1].

-[^1]: For most of 2011, I mostly used the command-line `w3m` browser.
-It
+[^1]: There are text-based browsers, though!
+Fun fact: in 2011, I used the command-line `w3m` browser most of the time.
-    built character.

 Creating windows
 ================

-Desktop and laptop computers run operating systems that provide *desktop environments*, with windows, icons, menus, and a pointer.[^2] So in order to draw to the screen, a program communicates with the desktop
+Desktop and laptop computers run operating systems that provide *desktop environments*, with windows, icons, menus, and a pointer.
+So in order to draw to the screen, a program communicates with the desktop
 environment:

-[^2]: Terminal diehards call it a "WIMP environment" as a snide
-    insult.

 -   The program asks for a new window and the desktop environment shows it somewhere on the screen.